click on images to enlarge

 In 1982, the existing M.P.
 Möller organs were modified by Austin Organs or Hartford, Conn.
 Austin installed several new ranks of pipes, and provided a new three-manual Austin console at the front of the chapel that controlled both organs.

-In the early 2000s, the Chancel organ was removed, with plans to place a new tracker instrument by Klais Orgelbau in the front of the chapel.
-The Gallery organ was donated to Our Saviour's Atonement Lutheran Church in Manhattan, where it has been reconfigured and installed by Glück New York.
+In the early 2000s, the Chancel organ was removed, in anticipation of plans to place a new tracker instrument by Klais Orgelbau in the front of the chapel.
+The Gallery organ was donated to Our Saviour's Atonement Lutheran Church in Manhattan.

 Great Organ (Manual II) – 61 notes